-Trump's move to cut WHO funding prompts world condemnation
+Trump's halt to WHO funding prompts condemnation as coronavirus cases near 2 million

 EU foreign policy chief Josep Borrell said on Twitter: “Deeply regret U.S. decision to suspend funding to WHO.
 There is no reason justifying this move at a moment when their efforts are needed more than ever.”

 German Foreign Minister Heiko Maas said apportioning blame did not help.
-“The virus knows no borders,” Maas said on Twitter.
+“The virus knows no borders,” he said in a tweet.

 New Zealand Prime Minister Jacinda Ardern said the WHO was essential to tackling the pandemic.